sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

 Based on Stephen King's bestselling novel and the acclaimed movie starring Sissy Spacek, Carrie has been reinvented for our time in a new production sure to shake the Bridewell to its very core...

-*Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.
+Carrie contains adult themes, violence and strong language.
+Special effects include strobe lighting, bright flashes, loud/sudden noises, haze/smoke and fake blood.
+We recommend Carrie for an adult audience.

 **Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
 Discount will be automatically applied at the box office when booking all three shows in one transaction.

+*Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.

 This amateur production of *Carrie: The Musical* is presented by arrangement with Concord Theatricals Ltd. www.concordtheatricals.co.uk